NeilJustice/ZenUnitAndMetalMock/README.md

 For custom `ARE_EQUAL` behavior such as field-by-field assertions on the fields of type T, a `ZenUnit::Equalizer<T>` struct specialization can be defined with a `static void AssertEqual(const T& expected, const T& actual)` function.

-Here is an example of how to define a custom ZenUnit\:\:Equalizer\<T\> struct + function and custom ZenUnit::Random\<T\> function for T = FileArbArgs.
-FileArb.exe is a program that creates arbitrary files for testing filesystem and version control performance.
-This program will eventually be open sourced to be both a useful program and an example of how a program's correctness can be confirmed using ZenUnit and ZenMock.
+Here is an example of how to define and test a custom ZenUnit\:\:Equalizer\<T\> and custom ZenUnit::Random\<T\> for T = FileArbArgs.
+FileArb.exe is a program that creates arbitrary files for testing the performance of filesystems, networks, and version control.
+FileArb.exe will eventually be open sourced to be both a useful program and a real-world example of how a program's correctness can be confirmed using ZenUnit and ZenMock.

-FileArbArgs.h:
+libFileArb/FileArbArgs.h:

 ```cpp
 #pragma once